Save energy and costs simultaneously in the warehouse

 Setting up standby mode:

-Path optimization:
+Route optimization:

-Software-controlled storage and picking strategies:
+Software-driven warehousing and order picking strategies:

 Automatic lighting: